sooriyaarachchi/pybites.github.io-src/content/pytest-book.md

 This is a book you want to own.
 Testing is important and using pytest you're doing yourself a favor.

 The book is concise and can be read in 2 evenings.
-I have to yet fully explore Pytest's docs but this book is a great teaching resource, using a simple / practical CRUD/DB app to teach Pytest.
+I have to yet fully explore pytest's docs but this book is a great teaching resource, using a simple / practical CRUD/DB app to teach pytest.

 The book offers a nice digest of more advanced pytest features and the config/plugins/testing tools sections makes for an optimal use of the framework.
 Recommended.

 But as with all books, mastering comes with practice.
-Stay tuned for next week's code challenge #38 where we will let you experiment more with Pytest ...
+Stay tuned for next week's code challenge #38 where we will let you experiment more with pytest ...

 ---